askfrsltn/skills_profile_dashboard/README.md

                 $('#theory-scoring-progress1').text(numberOfScoredElements); //
                 $('#theory-scoring-progress').text(numberOfScoredElements);
                 $(".theory-progress-bar").css("width", theoryProgressBarWidth+"%");
-- **Store the values inside userObject into Local storage** - this JS code is executed within score circle click code, first the values are stored in user object, then saved in local storage:
+- **Store the values inside userObject into Local storage** - this JS code is executed within score circle click code, first the values are stored in the user object, then saved in local storage:

         //THEORY.
 LOCAL STORAGE.
 Store donut the inputs into local storage
                 // a. visual elements assigned to unique ids in userObject